Contrast Sensitivity Functions in Autoencoders

 A way to test this point is linearizing the response of the autoencoders in the low-contrast regime and check that it is shift invariant.
-Using a Taylor expansion, the response for low-contrast images can be approximated by the Jacobian around the origin (the zero-contrast image, $\vect{0}$): where we assumed that the response for zero-contrast images is zero.
-If the behavior of the system at this low-energy regime is shift invariant, the Jacobian matrix can be diagonalized as $\nabla_{\!\vect{x}} S(\vect{0},\theta) = B\cdot \lambda \cdot B^{-1}$, with extended oscillatory basis functions in the columns of $B$ (and rows of $B^{-1}$).
+Using a Taylor expansion, the response for low-contrast images can be approximated by the Jacobian around the origin (the zero-contrast image, $\vect{0}$, which is just a flat gray patch): where we assumed that the response for zero-contrast images is zero.
+If the behavior of the system at this low-energy regime is shift invariant, the Jacobian matrix can be diagonalized as $\nabla_{\!\vect{x}} S_\theta(\vect{0}) = B\cdot \lambda \cdot B^{-1}$, with extended oscillatory basis functions in the columns of $B$ (and rows of $B^{-1}$).
 Fourier basis and cosine basis are examples of extended (non-local) oscillatory functions that diagonalize shift invariant systems.
 The reason for this result is equivalent to the emergence of cosine basis when computing the principal components of stationary signals (shift invariant autocorrelation)~\cite{Clarke81}.
 As a result, the slope of the response for low-contrast sinusoids (the CSF) will be related to the eigendecomposition of the Jacobian of the system at $\vect{0}$.
 Let's compute the response for a sinusoid in this Taylor/Fourier setting to see the relation.
 A basis function $\vect{b}^f$ with specific frequency $f$ is orthogonal to all rows (sinusoids) in $B^{-1}$ except that of the same frequency, i.e. $B^{-1} \cdot \vect{b}^f = \vect{\delta}^{f'f}$.
-And this delta selects the corresponding column (of frequency $f$) among all the columns in B:

-So the slope of the response for basis functions of frequency $f$ is $\lambda_f$ (the corresponding eigenvalue of the Jacobian of the autoencoder).
+And this delta selects the corresponding column (of frequency $f$) among all the columns in the matrix B: So the slope of the response for basis functions of frequency $f$ is $\lambda_f$ (the corresponding eigenvalue of the Jacobian of the autoencoder).